Obituary of Christopher G Tabiri

 nieces and nephews: Imani, Bria, Kayla, Khari, Chayce and Zynori; father-in-law, Willie C.

 Stewart; sisters-in-law: Alicia, Lavonnia, Michele and Kiwan; life-long friends, "The Brothers";

 a host of uncles, aunts, cousins, family, friends and his NYU Public Safety Department.

-To send flowers to the family of Christopher Tabiri, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Christopher Tabiri, please visit Tribute Store